Lester Abram: Senior (2005–06)

-5th Year/Senior (2006–07)
+5th year senior (2006–07)

 Appliying for and earning a medical hardship by the NCAA granting him an extra year of eligibility for his injury as a junior, he endeavored into becoming the first three-time captain in Michigan history.
 He helped Michigan to the Postseason NIT second round.
 He helped them to a 22–13 record; their second straight 20-plus win season.
 Abram averaged 9.1 points, 3.8 rebounds, 2.1 assists and 0.9 steals per game.
 He scored double-figures in 16 games, with one game of 20 or more points.
-He then achieved the ESPN-Plus Player of the Game vs. Illinois on January 3 with 25 points on 9-for-13 shooting with seven rebounds, three assists and two blocks.
+He then achieved the ESPN Plus Player of the Game vs. Illinois on January 3 with 25 points on 9-for-13 shooting with seven rebounds, three assists and two blocks.
 Twenty-five points was also a season high; he was also 6-for-6 on free throws.
 Next, he would score a 1,000th career point through a three-point field goal in the first half against Youngstown State (Nov.
 22), making him the 42nd Wolverine to reach 1,000 career points.
 Abram had a single season career-high 133 rebounds, a season-high seven rebounds, four times, had single season career-high 74 assists and had a career-high seven assists fighting Harvard on November 17.
 He also posted 31 steals and nine blocks with a career-high five steals against Harvard and a season-high two blocks against Illinois.
 He played in 28.6 minutes per game though recorded first 1,000 minute season (1,001) and played 20-or-more minutes in 32-of-35 games with 16 games of 30-or more minutes.
 He also received the University of Michigan's 2007 Steve Grote Hustle Award.

 Personal life

-He is the son of Kim and Lester Abram.
-Lester was enrolled in the Division of Kinesiology.
-He was a sport management major.
-He is left handed.
-Abram played with teammate Graham Brown for AAU's The Family; played against teammate Dion Harris in the 2002 Class A State Championship game.
-On February 19, 2007, Lester was arrested for driving with a suspended license in Ingham County.
+Abram is the son of Kim and Lester Abram.
+He was enrolled in Kinesiology, but chose sport management as his major.
+He is left handed and played with collegiate teammate Graham Brown on the AAU team, The Family, and played against collegiate teammate Dion Harris in the 2002 Class A State Championship game at Pontiac Northern.
+On February 19, 2007, he was arrested for driving with a suspended license in Ingham County.